Ponds & Families

 If your pond is suffering from any of the above it’s probably time to have your pond professionally looked at.
 At this point we would recommend a drain and clean, please see our drain and clean page for more details on what we do.

 We cannot stress enough just how important it is to introduce beneficial bacteria into your pond.
 A pond that is a complete ecosystem will be significantly cleaner.
-A complete ecosystem requires proper filtration, aeration, plants and bacteria, without any one of these components the ecosystem will become unbalanced and so won’t be low maintenance.
+A complete ecosystem requires proper filtration, aeration, plants and beneficial bacteria.
+Without any one of these components the ecosystem will become unbalanced and so won’t be low maintenance.

 The beneficial bacteria are aerobic microorganisms that convert harmful substances such as ammonia into less impactful nitrites and nitrates.
 This helps keep your ecosystem pond clean as well as producing a healthier habitat for fish and other pond life.
 These bacteria come as part of our maintenance scheme where we provide measured quantities of bacteria in dissolvable PVA bags, ready to be introduced to your pond.